eerotal/restic-docker-swarm/README.md

 ## Pre- and post-backup hooks

-The agent container can run hook commands before and after backups.
-Hook commands are only run in a single container of the target service even if the service has multiple replicas.
+The pre- and post-backup hooks are executed in a service container before and after backup respectively.
+Even if a service has multiple replicas (ie. multiple containers), the hooks are only run in one container.
+The container where hooks are run is not guaranteed to be the same between backups.

-The commands to run are set using the `PRE_HOOK` and `POST_HOOK` environment variables.
-The `SERVICE_NAME` variable should contain the name of the Swarm service from which the backup is taken.
-Remember to use the full name of the service, ie. also include the stack name prefix if applicable.
+A hook must be a single shell command.
+If you need to run a script, wrap the script in `sh -c '...'` or put a script file directly into the container image and execute that instead.
+The latter approach should be preferred.

 Hooks are useful for example when backing up a database.
 You can dump the database to a file in a pre-backup hook and delete the database dump in a